ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-The Bourne shell introduces the [ synonym for the `test` operator.
-The only difference between them is the presence of the closing parenthesis ].
-The `test` operator does not need it but the synonym does.
+The Bourne shell introduces the [ operator as a synonym for the `test` built-in.
+The only difference between them is the mandatory closing parenthesis ].
+The `test` operator does not need it, but the operator does.

-Using the [ synonym, we rewrite the `if` condition this way:
+Using the [ operator, we can rewrite the previous `if` condition this way:
 {line-numbers: true, format: Bash}
 ```
 if [ "$var" -eq 5 ]